Whitelisted2/EE413-PRML-Lab/README.md

   1. Fitting of a Line
   2. Fitting of a Plane
   3. Fitting of an M-Dimensional Hyperplane
-  4. Salary Prediction using Regression
+  4. Applications of Regression: Salary Prediction

 </details>